UNC-Libraries/SCTS-Documentation/Style Guide.md

 - Multiracial American [preferably list out: European, African American, and Native American ancestry.]

-- North American Indian [no longer using Native American; preferably we would use specifics when available: Coharie Indian; Haliwa-Saponi Indian; Lumbee Indian; Tuscarora Indian]
+- North American Indian or American Indian [no longer using Native American; preferably we would use specifics when available: Coharie Indian; Haliwa-Saponi Indian; Lumbee Indian; Tuscarora Indian] (see also Indigenous)

 - South Asian